-Welcome to the web site for Nanoenvirology research group of North Dakota State University.
-Our work focuses on studying nanoparticles and understanding their impacts on the environment.
+Welcome to Nanoenvirology Research Group (NRG) at North Dakota State University (NDSU).
+Our work focuses on studying nanomaterials, finding new applications for nanomaterials, and understanding their impacts on the ecosystem components.

 The group is headed by Dr. Achintya Bezbaruah from the department of civil and environmental engineering at NDSU.
 He received his Ph.D. in Civil Engineering from University of Nebraska-Lincoln (UNL) in 2002.
 Achintya worked as an Assistant Professor in Assam Engineering College (AEC) in India (1988-1999).
 Prior to joining NDSU in 2002, he had a three year tenure at URS Corporation as an Environmental Engineering and was involved in environmental planning and management, modeling, design, and implementation of groundwater remediation projects.
 Since joining NDSU, Achintya has established a new research track on environmental nanotechnology.
 His major research awards include the NIFA-USDA Food Safety Award (2012) and the National Science Foundation (NSF) BRIGE Award (2011).

 07/07/2014: Achintya Bezbaruah has been named the College of Engineering Researcher of the Year (2014) by Dean Gary Smith.
 This is the highest award in the college that recognizes exemplary research by a faculty member.
 The awardee is selected based on his/her scholarly work, research funding, outreach activities related to research, and research advising record.
 The award carries a citation and cash incentives.